Calling all CSUSB Student Organizations, Clubs and All Employees!

 Step 1: Select a Team Leader: The Team Leader is the primary contact for your team and is responsible for submitting the team registration form and communicating important information to team members.

 Step 2: Form a Team: Form a team of no more than 20 members.
 Team Leaders: Please review attendance policy with members to make sure they are prepared to participate.
+Also, verify that you have everyone listed prior to submitting your registration form, once submitted it is final.
+You cannot add on to a submitted registration form.

 Step 3: Register Your Team!